LauraMacharia/Quotes/README.md

 ## Author
 Laura Macharia
 ## Description
-This app enabkes a user to view quotes,up vote or down vote and delete quotes.
+This app enables a user to view quotes,up vote or down vote and delete quotes.
 It also shows when a quote was published and the publisher.
 The app also allows a user to post a quote.
 ## Technologies used
 Angular
 ## Development server